and Lardworks Fiber & Glass Studio.

 Please do not arrive early and expect the tour to begin just because you are here.

 We usually book two or three groups in one appointment, so we always wait until the designated tour time to begin the tour, thus giving everyone the opportunity to arrive.

-Please stay to the right on the gravel drive and park by the barn.
+Please stay to the right on the gravel drive and park by the big barn.
+DO NOT PARK ON THE GRASSS by the Green house!
 If you are a little early, you may sit and relax in the Adirondack chairs we have provided (or your car) and wait for the tour to begin.
 Please do not wonder around the farm prior to the tour.

 About the Tours